naninovel/docs/docs/en/guide/characters.md

 ![](https://i.gyazo.com/6a2772a3e4137413a7c1587788c54c41.png)

 ::: tip
 It's possible to use a custom component inherited from `Spine Controller`.
-This way you'll be able to override the virtual methods and associated behaviour (e.g., handle appearance change with a specific duration or transition parameters).
+This way you'll be able to override the virtual methods and associated behavior (e.g., handle appearance change with a specific duration or transition parameters).
 :::

 Internally, Spine model is rendered to a texture, which is then projected to the screen.
 This is required to prevent semi-transparency overdraw artifacts when fading the character.
 To specify the texture size, use `Render Canvas` component (attached automatically when adding `Spine Controller`).
-Enable [gizmos](https://docs.unity3d.com/Manual/GizmosMenu.html) to preview current the size while in prefab mode.
+Enable [gizmos](https://docs.unity3d.com/Manual/GizmosMenu.html) to preview the current size while in prefab mode.
 Be aware that the larger the size, the more memory the texture will consume, so keep it as small as possible.

 ::: info NOTE
 Spine's [Skeleton Render Separator](https://github.com/pharan/spine-unity-docs/blob/master/spine-unity-skeletonrenderseparator) (multi-render) workflow is not supported; to integrate that workflow with Naninovel, create a custom character implementation.